Holiday cloth use guide

 Only cold water is available

 That is okay, either bucket in hot water or add chlorine bleach to each cycle.
-Our bleach in prewash calculator steps through how to do this.
+Our bleach in-wash calculator steps through how to do this.

 Using a different detergent

-If you don’t have access to your usual detergent or need to use a different brand, there are lots of options listed on the Detergent Index with quantities for pre and main wash.
+If you don’t have access to your usual detergent or need to use a different brand, there are lots of options listed on the Detergent Index with quantities for first and main wash.

 If you need to use a detergent that isn’t listed on the Detergent Index, wash in hot (60°C) and use enough to create adequate suds.
 Check the suds level one-third of the way through the cycle and add more if necessary.